GFDRR/CCDR-tools/Top-down/README.md

 --------------------------------------

 ## SCRIPT SETUP
+Note: at this stage you need to manually download all the notebooks in this folder and create your python environment as from instructions below.
-Note: this will be improved with script finalisation!
-Hopefully in the form of a self-installing desktop app using [Voila](https://github.com/voila-dashboards/voila).
+This could be further improved in the form of a self-installing desktop app using [Voila](https://github.com/voila-dashboards/voila).

 ### Environment and libraries
 - The script requires python3 - conda or mamba are encouraged